-When it comes to drug and alcohol addiction, support groups play a large role in helping people deal with their addiction issues.
+When it comes to drug and alcohol addiction, drug rehab support groups play a significant role in helping people deal with their addiction issues.
 The programs and meetings offered by these groups can be (and often are) integrated into an inpatient or outpatient rehab program.
-But they also exist totally independent of a rehab facility.
-They can play a large role in aftercare services provided by rehab centers so as to keep a former addict or alcoholic connected to a network of sober friends and like-minded individuals.
+But they also exist entirely independent of a rehab facility.
+They can play a significant role in aftercare services provided by rehab centers so as to keep a former addict or alcoholic connected to a network of sober friends and like-minded individuals.

 These networks can provide a backbone of support the person can to turn on a routine basis and also in times of distress.

-Even people who have to travel can locate groups in other cities in order to maintain needed support.
+Even people who have to travel can locate rehab support groups in other cities to maintain needed support.

-There are a number of different types of drug and alcohol addiction support groups all over the country and indeed all over the world.
+There are some different types of drug and alcohol addiction support groups all over the country and indeed all over the world.
 If you are looking for a specific one and cannot find it in your city, you can always form a chapter yourself.

 This can also be an answer if you live in a small town or remote area.
 Even two people can comprise a group.
 There are also online support groups you can join.